SkillFoundryIO/CSharp200/CSharp201/classes-lesson-types-vs-classes-vs-objects.md

 - Class - Common way to create a type definition.
 It's a code block with a name that defines members.
 - Type - A definition that specifies the data and behaviors available in code.
 - Object - A specific instance of a type, created in the application's memory.

+## Conclusion

+In conclusion, understanding the differences between types, classes, and objects is key to building solid, maintainable applications in C#.
+A type acts as a blueprint or a definition, dictating what a certain object should look like.
+Classes are a specific kind of type that you'll often use to create these blueprints.
+When you create an object from a class, you bring that blueprint to life in your program's memory, giving it the distinct state it stores as it interacts with other parts of your program.

+As we continue our journey into C#, we'll do our best to adhere to the Single Responsibility Principle (SRP).
+This principle, a cornerstone of clean, effective programming, encourages us to keep our classes focused and uncluttered.
+By focusing each class on one, and only one, responsibility, we'll keep our source code well-organized, manageable, and scalable.

+These are small steps, but rest assured, they are foundational to becoming proficient in C# and other object-oriented languages.
+By grasping these concepts and applying the SRP, you can tackle increasingly complex applications with more confidence.
+It's like constructing a building – you start with the basics of architecture, a solid blueprint, and organized tools.
+And from there, the sky's the limit!